SoftwareGuy/Ignorance/README.md

 This transport is currently developed and actively used by [Oiran Studio](http://www.oiran.studio).

-## Mac OS Compatibility Issue
+## Mac OS Editor Compatibility Issue
 Due to a issue inside the Mac Editor of Unity, if you attempt to connect an Editor instance to a Editor instance on the same machine (localhost), then usually you will not be able to connect, even if the server seems to be running.
+You might be able to connect from a standalone instance, but not editor to editor.

-I **cannot** fix this bug.
-It seems that the **Unity Editor's Mono runtime** is to blame, however standalone client connecting to a Editor server apparently works.
+Unfortunately, **I cannot fix this bug**.
+It seems that the **Mono runtime** that the Unity Editor uses on that platform is to blame, however standalone client connecting to a Editor server apparently works.
 Go figure that one out.
-Please see the [upstream ENET-CSharp issue](https://github.com/nxrighthere/ENet-CSharp/issues/46) for more information.
+Please see the [upstream ENET-CSharp issue](https://github.com/nxrighthere/ENet-CSharp/issues/46) for more information. #blameUnity.

-NX has reported that ENET-CSharp works fine with the version of Mono that Unity 2019 alpha uses. *I do not recommend using alpha or beta versions of Unity Editor in production.*
+NX has reported that ENET-CSharp works fine with the version of Mono that Unity 2019 alpha uses.
+Refer to my ticket with that developer [located here](https://github.com/nxrighthere/ENet-CSharp/issues/46). *However, I do not recommend using alpha or beta versions of Unity Editor in production.
+Proceed at your own risk!*

-## WARNING!
+## Mirror compatibility
-This version of Ignorance is for the *master* branch of Mirror which has "pluggable" transports. **Do not use this branch if you are using the 2018 version of Mirror**.
-Instead, select the "mirror2018" branch under "Branch" [or click here if you're lazy](https://github.com/SoftwareGuy/Ignorance/tree/mirror2018) to go to the right branch.

-### What happens if I use the wrong version of Ignorance with the wrong version of Mirror?
-* Best case scenario: It works, somehow.
-* Worse case scenario: You will likely get import errors that say "X does not implement function Y".
-I will not be able to provide support if you are using the **wrong version of Ignorance** on the **wrong version of Mirror**.
-I'm not trying to be a dick or anything, I simply cannot support people *mix and matching* versions in hope that it'll work.
+Mirror master branch and 2018 branches are supported.
+There is no more seperate branch for Mirror 2018, one size fits all right now.

-## Compatibility
+## Target compatibility
 - 32Bit Standalone targets are **not supported** as I am not able to get a DLL compiled that supports 32Bit targets.
 Please make sure you target 64Bit for standalone builds.
 - Android 32Bit ARMv7 and 64Bit ARM64, Windows x64, Mac OS x64, Linux x64 platforms are supported.
 - Tested and confirmed to work on both Unity 2017.4 and Unity 2018.2 (using the respective branches of Mirror and Ignorance, of course).